Pranjal2041/COL106AssignmentEvaluator/README.md

 * New Test Cases which are smaller for faster inference.
 To test larger test file run `java DriverXtreme --large`.
 * Show the command executed after which first difference in output files is found, for faster debugging.
 * Show the command executed in case an error is thrown or program is stuck in loop.
 * Add special test case for validating AVL implementation is faster than BST.
 To run on AVL use `java DriverXtreme --complex` and for BST use `java -Xss16m DriverXtreme --complex 2`.
-AVL should be approximately 3 times faster than BST for this case.
+AVL should be atleast 100 times faster than BST for this case.

 ### How To Use